baseplate-admin/django_strip_whitespace/README.rst

 Introduction :
 --------------
-A powerful tool to optimize HTML
+A powerful tool to optimize Django rendered templates

 Why use "django_stip_whitespace" ?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~